team-fire-nomz/fire-nomz-back-end/README.md

 ### Response

 Response for GET: id, title, version_number, ingredients, recipe_steps, image, ready_for_feedback, successful_variation, chef, created_at and
-answers (if any).
-In the below example, there are no answers for this recipe.
+notes (if any).
+In the below example, there are no notes for this recipe.

 ```json
 200 OK